fmalmeida/bacannot/docs/manual.rst

    * - ``--resfinder_species``
      - N
      - NA
      - Resfinder species panel.
 It activates the resfinder annotation process using the given species panel.
-Check them out in `their page <https://cge.cbs.dtu.dk/services/ResFinder/>`_.
+Check the available species at`their page <https://cge.cbs.dtu.dk/services/ResFinder/>`_.

 On/Off processes
 """"""""""""""""